+IJ Adamson

-IJ Adamson CR McCall (resigned 30 October 2020) DJ Price
+DJ Price

 No Director has any interest in the shares of the Company or other interests that require disclosure under the Companies Act 2006.

 Directors' indemnity insurance is in place for all Directors, subject to the conditions set out in section 234 of the Companies Act 2006.
 Such indemnity insurance remains in force as at the date of approving the Directors' report.